Vishwottam10/My-first-project/Pertnent-Information.md

 drawing robots that can mimic the complexity and style of human modeling of Rangoli by applying Computer Aided Rangoli mechanism.
 The project places emphasis on outdoor painting, a domestic application using small robots.

+# SETUP EXPLANATION:

+The best part of this system is its interactive behavior with the haptic device which is carried out using optical sensor for feedback.
+This feedback is processed and passed to Arduino placed on the agent through wireless medium for controlling the movement of the agent.
+Arduino is an open-source physical computing platform based on a simple microcontroller board, and a development environment for writing software for the board.
+It is easy to implement, has a simple structure with huge functionality.
+In this system Arduino UNO board is used.
+Arduino is connected to a wireless device ZigBee for receiving signal from the system through ZigBee shield.
+For the movement of agent Johnson geared wheels having 7inches by 6inches dimension is used, the agent is significantly denoted by a glowing LED on center of the sprinkler in order to distinguish it from any other object in the vicinity of the camera.
+Johnson geared wheels are controlled by Arduino through Dual H-Bridge which accepts standard TTL logic levels and drive inductive loads such as motors.
+The Arduino is programmed to control the movement of the agent and for spraying color.

+Rangoli to be drawn is first browsed and then it is passed through an edge detection filter for extracting the edges of desired Rangoli.
+Layer 3 virtually project this edge detected image.
+The system begins examining starting with one corner then onto the next in a straight manner as it may be.
+Here supposition is that the canvas will be of square or rectangular shape henceforth examining for the focuses is raster scanning method.
+All the while it likewise locates agent’s position at first glance which is projected in layer 4.
+While scanning, system compares layer1 and Layer3 of the multilayered approach.
+In the wake of getting agent’s position system sends agent to first spot on Physical Layer or Layer 1.
+From there onwards the system will begin spraying the color.
+The sprayed position and sprayed shape is checked by the camera where it is always sending the live status of the depiction to the computer.
+Computer compares the sprayed image with the desired pattern which helps in keeping track of the working of the system.
+A flowchart is depicted below in figure 3 which explains the processing of this system.

 # Components required
 ## 1]Arduino UNO
 ![](https://lh5.googleusercontent.com/_MVmJGxq2VcGjPmG2inL36D6_DFls6Vho6tdJtDfcPoy63-ZNdGsDstc58HLDQvhka3VB-iR-g_-342oaz1zQwPfY8Nwvx0rRAIvWF004W6QeVTLTU-EET90H8ZLMU8lPLXcbbM)